szaumoor/ZSTweaks/README.md

 Additionally it allows stacks of 12 berries.

-**Component 250:** Make Earthquake party friendly
+**Component 250:** Make Earthquake more effective and disable annoyances

 Earthquake is generally very inconvenient to be cast at any point because of how it affects your whole party.
-This disables that behavior.

-**Component 350:** Make Earthquake not shake the screen

-In case you don't enjoy feeling like casting it might give you a tiny seizure.
+This disables that behavior, and in case you don't enjoy feeling like casting it might give you a tiny seizure, it also disables the screen shake.

-**Component 351:** Make Earthquake's more effective as a spell

-This component makes the saves and damage against the effects decay less harshly:
+It also makes it more effective, by making the saves and damage decay less harshly:

 1st round: vanilla, 6d6 damage, -6 save to avoid unconsciousness 2nd round: 5d6 damage, -4 save
 3rd round: 4d6 damage, -2 save

 Additionally, it fixes the likely incorrect probability of 3% to summon a hostile elemental, so it is 2% instead.

+These three tweaks (party-friendly, no shake, effectiveness) are all optional, to honor the previous design that divided them in three components and can be disabled in the configuration file (all enabled by default).

 **Component 260:** Make Negative Plane Protection's duration increase somewhat as you level up